 There are few properties on the market that reflect the surreal backdrop of Singita Sweni in South Africa.
-Situated among treetops overlooking a riverbed below, Singita Sweni gives the illusion of being inside a treehouse living out your Tarzan dreams.
-Each suite features a private balcony with its own skybed, giving guests the opportunity to sleep under the stars any evening they please.
+Situated among treetops overlooking a riverbed below, Singita Sweni is the ultimate treehouse hotel.
+Each suite features a private balcony with its own skybed and guests can stargaze if they please.

 4. The Silo

-Although not a lodge (rather a city hotel), we couldn’t complete any architectural list of Africa without mentioning the impressive Silo Hotel in Cape Town.
-Situated inside an old grain silo, the property features some of the best views of table mountain and lion’s head, so be sure to request a mountain facing view.
+Although not a lodge, we couldn’t complete this list without mentioning the impressive Silo Hotel in Cape Town.
+Situated inside an old grain silo, the property features some of the best views in town.
+From your room you can see Table Mountain and Lion’s Head.

 5. AndBeyond Sossusvlei

-Having recently undergone a refurbishment, AndBeyond Sossusvlei is one of Africa’s most impressive design concepts on the market right now.
-There’s nothing but nature on the agenda at AB Sossusvlei, with nightly stargazing, epic sunsets and endless sand dunes to put your mind at east.
+Having recently undergone a refurbishment, AndBeyond Sossusvlei is one of Africa’s most impressive design hotels.
+There’s nothing but nature on the agenda at Sossusvlei, with nightly stargazing, epic sunsets and dunes.
 If ever there were a time to disconnect in order to reconnect, this would be it.